kpiwko/docling-flyers/README.md

 This experiments uses [ollama](https://ollama.com).

-Get the model with `ollama pull granite3.2-vision:2b`.
+The best results in April 2025 are delivered by Gemma3.
+Get the model with `ollama pull gemma3:27b`.

 ### OCR Engines